DroopyTersen/PortalsDevTraining/typescript-intro/README.md

 # Intro to Typescript
-TypeScript is a superset of JavaScript that compiles to plaing JavaScript
+TypeScript is a superset of JavaScript that compiles to plain JavaScript

-*Translation*: We can write our code using advanced language features then run it through a process that turns it into regular JavaScript that will run in any browser
+*Translation*: We can write our code using advanced language features then run it through a process that turns it into regular JavaScript so it will run in any browser.

 **What kind of "advanced language features"?**
 - **Static Types**: We can specify exactly what properties and methods our objects and classes should have
     - One of the best benefits of static types is the tooling it enables (like Intellisense in VS Code)
+- **Arrow Functions**: A short hand for creating functions.
+Also helps wrangle the dreaded `this`
 - **Async/Await**: Allows us to more elegantly represent asynchronous code.
 An alternative/supplement to Promises and callbacks.
 - **Modules**: Allows us to split our code into separate encapsulated files and import them as necessary.
+- Most modern EcmaScript features

 ## 1. Setup TypeScript
 #### 1. Install